 Construction- related impacts on Land Use.
-During the construction phase, there would be a local, short- term, negligible, adverse impact on land use because development would remove the modern sand storage structure called for in the NPS General Management Plan (1980) for the Glacier Point Road Corridor.
+During the construction phase, there would be a local, shortterm, negligible, adverse impact on land use because development would remove the modern sand storage structure called for in the NPS General Management Plan (1980) for the Glacier Point Road Corridor.
 However, because campus development is located entirely within the development zone and is consistent with the development zone uses, adverse impacts are considered negligible.

 Restoration- related impacts on Land Use.
 Restoration of Crane Flat, as described in Chapter 2, will result in removal of all structures and parking areas associated with the campus.
 The site would be restored to natural conditions using native vegetation.
-The site would be restored to natural conditions using native vegetation, and would be eligible to be reclassified as a natural zone.
+The site would be restored to natural conditions using native vegetation, and would be reclassified as a natural zone.
+In addition, 64 acres of new Wilderness along Indian Crekk (facilitated by the water utility improvements at Chinquapin) would result in that area being reclassified as a Wilderness subzone.